-In concluding the analysis of \uprness{}, recall that, even for $k=2$ families, \uprness{} is as difficult as exact division and might require the same number of components - $n$.
+To conclude the analysis of \uprness{}, recall that, even for $k=2$ families, \uprness{} is as difficult as exact division and might require the same number of components --- $n$.
 In the worst case, we might need to give a disjoint component to each member, which negates the concept of division to families.
 Therefore we now turn to the analysis of an alternative fairness criterion that yields more useful results.